Ayisha Mahama

 Training, qualifications & experience

-I worked and volunteered within mental health and trauma sector for over 4 years.
-During this time I offered one to one support and counselling to individuals.
-I am working in a Primary Care setting providing counselling to people experiencing anxiety and depression, and with a wide range of issues.
+I worked and volunteered within the mental health and trauma sector for over 6 years.
+During this time, I offered one-to-one support and counselling to individuals.
+I am working in a Primary Care setting providing counselling and therapy to people experiencing anxiety and depression, and with a wide range of issues.

 • CPCAB Level 5 Diploma in CBT